shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You are the caster of these spells, and the card holder is the target.

-The deck sustains all sustained Drawn spells drawn from it, and can sustain a number of active spells at a time equal to your CM.
+The deck sustains all Drawn spells drawn from it, and can sustain a number of active spells at a time equal to your CM.
 A Drawn spell does not automatically end when its deck is destroyed.

 If you’re willing, other creatures can also use this feature to draw a card.
 Otherwise, they must try to steal a card to draw one.